 This story doesn’t follow standard romance criteria.
 There will be four mates for the heroine by the end of the story.
 Why?
 It’s a challenge to write four romances tastefully and reach The End.
 This type of story breaks traditional romance rules.
 Drat!
 But I’ve been reading really awesome futuristics that are anything but erotica where the heroine has multiple mates by the end.
 That’s called polyandry in anthropological circles.
 So, today I’m breaking rules!

-Click here to find Skhye Moncrief's books in print format or on Kindle.
+Click here to find Skhye Moncrief's books on Amazon.

 Writing Romance Novels - Next Steps